dannycrief/python-voice-assistant/README.md

 ```bash
 pip install -r requirements.txt
 ```
+# Configuring Google Calendar API
+- Use this [link](https://developers.google.com/calendar/quickstart/python) to enable the Google Calendar Api
+- Click the button "Enable the Google Calendar API"
+- After downloading credentials.json put this file in project root
+- After first running you'll need to accept Google privacy.
+(Even if browser will show you warning)

 ## Usage
 While you activate your virtual environments, you'll need to run it by typing in terminal from project root